-- Indicate which attachments will be included with your application - If you indicated the use of partners in Section IV.
-D. Complete the Urban Forestry Grant Partner Verification form for each contributing partner.
+- Indicate which attachments will be included with your application - If you indicated the use of partners in Section V. 4., complete the Urban Forestry Grant Partner Verification form for each contributing partner.
 Print each attachment separately and forward to the partner for their review and signature.
-Include their returned, signed form with your application submittal; a scanned version is fine.
-This form can be found on our website - Save your application file change to name to reflect your organization and the application year. - Print and review; edit and save again as needed. - All applications must be submitted electronically. - If you have Microsoft Outlook, Yahoo or Gmail you can use the "Submit by E-mail" button.
-If you don't have these e-mail applications, you can submit a copy of your application as an attachment in whichever e-mail application you normally use. - We are now accepting electronic signatures for grant applications and we prefer that you use the "Submit by E-mail" button. - Once satisfied with the completeness of your application, save the latest version.
+Include their returned, signed form with your application submittal; a scanned version is fine. - Save your application file change to name to reflect your organization and the grant year. - Print and review; edit and save again as needed. - We encourage all application material to be submitted electronically. - If you have Microsoft Outlook, Yahoo or Gmail you can use the "Submit by E-mail" button.
+If you don't have these e-mail applications, you can submit a copy of your application as an attachment in whichever e-mail application you normally use. - We are now accepting electronic signatures for grant applications, and we prefer that you use the "Submit by E-mail" button. - Once satisfied with the completeness of your application, save the latest version.
 Then click the "Submit by E-mail" button.